mberehulka/rust_sipeed_m0sense/README.md

 # Sipeed M0 Sense

-This repo is a personal set of projects running on the [M0Sense](https://wiki.sipeed.com/hardware/en/maixzero/sense/maix_zero_sense.html) Board
+This repo is a personal set of examples running on the [M0Sense](https://wiki.sipeed.com/hardware/en/maixzero/sense/maix_zero_sense.html) board

 ## Installing
 ```